Wilfred Bion: Origins and development

+Maternal reverie and alpha function

+Central to containment theory is Bion's concept of "maternal reverie," which describes the mother's receptive state of mind that allows her to receive the infant's projections.
+Through what Bion termed "alpha function," the mother processes the infant's raw sensory data and emotional experiences (beta elements) into manageable, thinkable forms (alpha elements) that can be re-introjected by the infant.
+Failure of adequate containment may lead to what Bion described as "nameless dread" – primitive anxieties that cannot be processed or thought about.

+Application to psychoanalysis

+In clinical practice, the analyst functions as a container for the patient's unbearable emotions and experiences.
+Bion emphasized that this process requires the analyst to maintain a state of mind free from "memory and desire" to fully receive the patient's projections.
+Through containment, patients gradually develop their own capacity to contain and process difficult emotional experiences.

 Late Bion

 "For the later Bion, the psychoanalytic encounter was itself a site of turbulence, 'a mental space for further ideas which may yet be developed'."
 In his unorthodox quest to maintain such "mental space", Bion "spent the final years of his long and distinguished professional life [writing] a futuristic trilogy in which he is answerable to no one but himself, A Memoir of the Future."

 If we accept that "Bion introduced a new form of pedagogy in his writings...[via] the density and non-linearity of his prose", it comes perhaps to a peak here in what he himself termed "a fictitious account of psychoanalysis including an artificially constructed dream ... science fiction".
 We may conclude at least that he achieved his stated goal therein: "To prevent someone who KNOWS from filling the empty space".